-- (N) Even though there are no height limitations for primary structures as stipulated herein, the height limitations of accessory and special projections and structures shall be in accordance with the following. - (1) Architectural projections, such as spires, belfries, parapet walls, cupolas, domes, flukes and chimney shall not exceed in height their distance from the nearest lot line. - (2) Special structures, such as elevators, penthouses, gas tanks, grain elevators, scenery lofts, radio and television receiving antennas, manufacturing equipment and necessary mechanical appurtenances, cooling towers, fire towers, substations and smoke stacks shall not exceed in height their distance from the nearest lot line. - (3) Essential services, utilities, water towers, electric power and communication transmission lines shall not exceed in height their distance from the nearest lot line. - (4) Communication structures, such as radio and television transmission and relay towers, aerials, and observations towers, when permitted, shall meet the development standards provided in §§ 3.096.1 75-through 3.139 of this chapter, shall not exceed in height their distance from the nearest lot line. - (5)-Public or semi-public facilities, such as schools, churches, hospitals, monuments, - (5) sanitariums, libraries, governmental offices and stations, may be erected to a height of 60 feet, provided all required yards are increased by not less than one foot or fraction thereof for each foot of additional the structure height that exceeds the maximum building heights thereinfor the zoning district where the structure is established.
+- (1) Architectural projections, such as spires, belfries, parapet walls, cupolas, domes, flukes and chimney shall not exceed in height their distance from the nearest lot line. - (2) Special structures, such as elevators, penthouses, gas tanks, grain elevators, scenery lofts, radio and television receiving antennas, manufacturing equipment and necessary mechanical appurtenances, cooling towers, fire towers, substations and smoke stacks shall not exceed in height their distance from the nearest lot line. - (3) Essential services, utilities, water towers, electric power and communication transmission lines shall not exceed in height their distance from the nearest lot line. - (4) Communication structures, such as radio and television transmission and relay towers, aerials, and observations towers, when permitted, shall meet the development standards provided in §§ 3.096.1 of this chapter, shall not exceed in height their distance from the nearest lot line. - (5) Public or semi-public facilities, such as schools, churches, hospitals, monuments, sanitariums, libraries, governmental offices and stations, may be erected to a height of 60 feet, provided all required yards are increased by not less than one foot or fraction thereof for each foot of additional structure height that exceeds the maximum building height for the zoning district where the structure is established.